Rideau Centre: History

 As part of the renovation, Tiffany & Co., Kate Spade New York, and Stuart Weitzman opened locations in the mall.
 Large retailers added during the redevelopment included a 153,725 sq. ft.
 Nordstrom and a 103,874 sq. ft.
 Simons.
 Across the street, the Hudson's Bay Company announced plans for major renovations following the announcement of Nordstrom's opening; the 335,000 sq. ft. downtown flagship will be completely overhauled.
 This expansion has prompted many retailers already in the Rideau Centre to pursue renovations.
 Stores such as Harry Rosen have undergone major renovations, capitalizing on the Ottawa area's density of high income salaried government employees.
 While the Rideau Centre does not have plans to focus on high-end luxury, the company says that the city is more of an "aspirational luxury" marketplace, one step removed from shops such as Louis Vuitton and Prada.
 Aside from the retail and interior space additions and renovations, the redesigned centre included significant façade enhancements along Rideau Street including a refurbished Charles Ogilvy heritage façade.
 The interior renovation included new quartz flooring, enhanced lighting, glass guardrails and improved amenities.
 The two pedestrian bridges crossing Rideau St were taken down, with one being demolished and the other renovated.
 The expansion at the Rideau Centre opened to the public on August 11, 2016, bringing the total retail floor area to over 969,000 sq. ft.
-Nordstrom announced in March 2023 that it will close all of its Canadian stores in the summer.
+Nordstrom announced in March 2023 that it would close all of its Canadian stores in the summer.